The Huttopia Foundation

 Our objective is to mobilize human, financial, and real estate resources to amplify the work of associations on the ground and find solutions to help people off the streets.
 L’Entreprise des Possibles has contributed, for example, to the development of a temporary and mobile housing village that accommodates 80 residents on land made available by a developer for 2 to 3 years.
 Other projects are advancing to accommodate young mothers leaving maternity who have no housing solution.Beyond Huttopia’s financial support, our employees can offer their services through skills-based sponsorship.

-LES EDITIONS DE L’AUBE
+LES ÉDITIONS DE L’AUBE

 The Foundation has also set itself the objective of encouraging reflection on more sustainable tourism.
 In 2024, a partnership with Jean Viard and Editions de l’Aube was established to create a collection called “Tourism in Debate.”
-4 books have been published: “Journey to the Land of Overtourism” by Linda Lainé, “Reconciling Tourism and Nature” by Raymond Desjardins, “How Do Our Travels Speak About Us?” by Jean Didier Urbain, and “When Tourism Awakens” by Linda Lainé and Jean Viard.
+5 books have been published: Journey to the Land of Overtourism by Linda Lainé, Reconciling Tourism and Nature by Raymond Desjardins, How Do Our Travels Speak About Us? by Jean Didier Urbain, When Tourism Awakens by Linda Lainé and Jean Viard, From Hollywood to Huttopia, the Fabulous Story of Paradise Springs by Justin Chapman, and The Book of Holidays, and What They Say About Us by Jean Viard and Guénaëlle Gault, with a preface by Philippe Bossanne.